 At SAIS, Professor Urpelainen teaches action-oriented classes on energy and environmental policy to equip the next generation of global leaders with deep knowledge, advanced analytical skills — and a passion for transformational social change.

-An award-winning author of over 150 refereed articles and five books, he advises governments, international organizations, civil society groups, and the private sector on sustainable energy.
+An award-winning author of over 200 refereed articles and five books, he advises governments, international organizations, civil society groups, and the private sector on sustainable energy.

-If you are interested in ERE at Johns Hopkins SAIS, partnering with ISEP, or need high-quality research or strategic on energy and environmental issues, please write to me – I am always looking for new partners and exciting opportunities!
+If you are interested in ERE or MASE at Johns Hopkins SAIS, partnering with ISEP, or need high-quality research or strategic on energy and environmental issues, please write to me – I am always looking for new partners and exciting opportunities!